sqlxpert/aws-tag-sched-ops/readme.md

    Footnotes:

-     1. <a name="policy-footnote-1"></a>This deviation from best practice is convenient but makes the policy suitable only for highly-trusted users.
-Never use this policy in any kind of automation.
+     1. <a name="policy-footnote-1"></a>This convenience makes the policy suitable only for highly-trusted users.
+Never use this policy for any kind of automation.
      2. <a name="policy-footnote-2"></a>For RDS, No Effect.
      2. <a name="policy-footnote-3"></a>Enabling tag required.
 For example, a user could only add `managed-image-once` to an EC2 instance already tagged with `managed-image`.